 21st Amendment’s Marooned on Hog Island is an English stout with 7.9% ABV and has limited availability throughout the year.
 If you’re looking to get your hands on an oyster stout but don’t find yourself near a coastline, keep an eye out for this beer.

 Interested in trying an oyster stout?
-It might be tough to get your hands on one, but if you search hard enough around coastal breweries, you’ll likely find at least a few, including some commercial picks.
+Getting your hands on one might be tough, but if you search hard enough around coastal breweries, you’ll likely find at least a few, including some commercial picks.

 Here’s a list of popular oyster stouts for you to try: